 Which roads will be improved

-Over the next two years, we’ll be making changes to the following East region roads.
-Further announcements will be made about the wider five-year programme in due course.
+Over the next two years, we’re making changes to the following East region roads:

 - A12 north and southbound junction 25 Marks Tey – junction 26 Stanway